I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Thalassa Cruso

-WARNING: if you have a Black Walnut in your garden, read this before you finish your fall tasks...
+If you have a Black Walnut in your garden,

-Then look to see if you planted too much, or too little… don’t judge, just make a few mental notes… then close your eyes, smile and take a wee nap (or a wee nip, or both).
+Now look to see if you planted too much, or too little; don’t judge, just make a few mental note, then close your eyes, smile and take a wee nap (or a wee nip, or both).

-When the frost is on your roses, it is time put your garden to bed.
-But let's start at the beginning....
+When the frost is on your roses, it is time to get serious about preparing for winter.
+We need to start at the beginning, unless you need something specific like these:

 The soil gives off Nitrogen which the mulch uses for decay.... the circular process that makes living soil and protects beneficial microbes: so essential for plant nutrients.